wso2-attic/ballerina-integrator/docs/content/src/learn/guides/database-integrations/managing-database-transactions/README.md

 commonly known as ACID properties − in order to ensure accuracy, completeness, and data integrity.

 > In this guide, you will learn about managing database transactions using Ballerina.
 Please note that Ballerina
 > transactions is an experimental feature.
-Please use `--experimental` flag when compiling Ballerina modules which
+Please use `--experimental` flag when compiling Ballerina modules that
 > contain transaction-related constructs.

 Following are the sections available in this guide.